XOP/css-codeguide/src/md/methodology.md

 You can skip the following chapters and jump right to [file-structure](#structure-of-сsspreprocessor-file), but it is highly advised to go through this path of knowledge.

 ### Basics

 There's more than enough said about BEM, so it's no need to generate duplication.
 One important thing to remember, though: like everything else, BEM is a living system, approach, that deals with architecture issues.
 Since environment evolves, architecture adapts.
 And so does BEM (or other methodology of your choice).
 It has become very natural to see different takes on the same problem using same methodology.

-Taking that into consideration, here is
-**Current state of things**:
+Taking that into consideration, here is the **current state of things**:

 ### Naming principles